Back to Airspace Guide

 • What is it?
 Controlled airspace that allows both IFR and VFR traffic, with services varying by flight rules and participants.

-• If operating above 120 m/BVLOS (Specific Category) May require a UK SORA OA and ATC coordination as defined in your OA.
+• If operating above 120 m (Specific Category) Requires a UK SORA Operational Authorisation and ATC coordination.

 Class D Airspace (Controlled)